Hu Jintao removal incident: Process

-In the middle of the closing meeting (after the three personnel votes ended and the media entered the venue), according to the photos taken by reporters from ABC and the videos taken by reporters from Channel News Asia, Hu Jintao, a member of the Standing Committee of the Presidium of the 20th National Congress of the Chinese Communist Party, was to check the documents on his table.
-For unknown reasons, Li Zhanshu and Wang Huning, allies of incumbent Party General Secretary, blocked the documents beside the red ballot folder, and then took the documents away from Hu.
+In the middle of the closing meeting (after the three personnel votes ended and the media entered the venue), according to the photos taken by reporters from ABC and the videos taken by reporters from Channel News Asia, Hu Jintao, a member of the Standing Committee of the Presidium of the 20th National Congress of the Chinese Communist Party, wanted to check the documents on his table.
+For unknown reasons, Li Zhanshu and Wang Huning, allies of incumbent Party General Secretary Xi Jinping, blocked the documents beside the red ballot folder, and then took the documents away from Hu.

 According to the lip-language analysis of an anonymous Taiwanese political expert, Li said to Hu: "Don't look at it, it's all decided".
 This also attracted the attention of Xi Jinping, who was next to Hu.
-After Xi signaled, according to the scene footage taken by reporters from The Straits Times, Agence France-Presse, Associated Press, and other media, Xi's personal secretary Kong Shaoxun (Chinese: 孔绍逊), a representative of the 20th National Congress (from a constituency named "CPC central committee and state organs"), and Xi's personal bodyguards came one after another, intending to take Hu away.
+After Xi signaled, according to the scene footage taken by reporters from The Straits Times, Agence France-Presse, Associated Press, and other media, Director General of the Bureau of Secretaries of the General Office of the CCP, Kong Shaoxun, a representative of the 20th National Congress (from a constituency named "CPC central committee and state organs"), and Xi's personal bodyguards came one after another, intending to take Hu away.
 Hu appeared unwilling to leave.

 The two sides were deadlocked for about a minute and a half.
 During this period, Hu repeatedly tried to get the ballot folder and documents back but failed.
 He also tried to open the document beside Xi but it was held down by Xi himself.
 Hu was pulled up by the staff, and before he left his seat, the documents were also handed over to the bodyguards to take away.
 Finally, Hu capitulated.
 Before leaving, he said a few words to Xi.
 Xi responded briefly.
 At the same time, Hu patted Li Keqiang, the Premier of China and a key figure of Hu's faction Tuanpai, who was sitting on Xi's right.
 No Politburo members at the front row visibly reacted to Hu's removal.
 About half an hour later, Kong Shaoxun returned to Xi and left after a brief conversation.
-The content of Hu's conversation with Xi and his ultimate whereabouts are unclear.

 The incident occurred before the congressional voting on the report of the 19th Central Committee, the work report of the 19th Central Commission for Discipline Inspection, and an amendment to the CCP constitution.
 Hu was absent from the voting due to this incident.
 Subsequent official voting results showed that all proposals passed unanimously with no abstentions or negative votes.
 The 20th Central Committee was also elected on the same day.
 Xi Jinping and Wang Huning were among the members of the new Central Committee while Li Keqiang, Li Zhanshu, and Wang Yang were not.